Acceleratio/docs-sqlmanager/how-to/server-environment-snapshots/take-manual-snapshots.md

 ---
-Title: Take Manual Snapshots
+title: Take Manual Snapshots
-Author: Petra Filipi
+author: Petra Filipi
-Description: This article explains how administrators can take manual snapshots of the server environment.
+description: This article explains how administrators can take manual snapshots of the server environment.
-Date: 14/06/2017
+date: 14/06/2017
 ---
 This article explains how administrators can take manual snapshots of the server environment.